 There are a number of reasons a dentist might recommend a mouth guard, and there are different types for a variety of conditions.
 Navigating all your options can be intimidating.

-At Specialized Dentistry of New Jersey (SDNJ), we're here to make your task as easy as possible.
+At Family Dentistry of New Jersey (FDNJ), we're here to make your task as easy as possible.
 Depending on your specific needs, we can even offer custom guards unique to you.
 Call us or fill out a new patient form to talk about the possibility of getting a custom-made mouth guard.
 In the meantime, you can learn more about the different types here.

 TMJ Mouth Guards